demjrhan/FLY/README.md

   - Warned users will see a notification each time they log into the website.

 - **Ban Users:**
-  - Banned users cannot log into the website.
+  - Banned users cannot create post.
   - All posts by banned users will be removed from the platform.

 #### Guest Functionalities: